 But there are things happening in our world that are not recognized as evil, that even perhaps get our compliance and find a willing ally in our own murkiest depths.
 I am thinking of the social media.
 Alongside a lot of good, it brings us a lot of evil: think the tabloids, the glossies, the porn industry, the advertising industry, your social networks; so many toxic influences that seep into our souls and into our homes unnoticed.
 Yes, unnoticed.
 We don’t even suspect what a destructive force the social media can be, how it uses propaganda techniques and technology to deceive, to lure, to recruit, to persuade, to pervert, to devastate, and still to remain devilishly anonymous.
 The more we see and hear of this negative side of the media, the more we might feel confirmed in the view that there is something out there that cannot be explained by some theory of an innate evil inclination or by the theories of our social scientists, psychologists and newspaper columnists.
 The devil mythology explained it all in terms of a horrific personalized demonic beast seeking to devour and torment us.
 We have grown out of that mythology, thank God.
 But the trouble is, we have no adequate alternative explanation; we don’t even look for one.
 We don’t even think there is anything to explain.

 Jesus in St John’s Gospel calls the devil ‘a liar and the Father of Lies’.
 That takes us closer to the heart of the matter.
 For whatever it is that wreaks such havoc and devastation in our world, it begins by depriving human beings of the one faculty that distinguishes them, the one thing that protects and ensures their positive potential: that is, their power to recognize and to communicate truth.
 It begins by depriving language of its objectivity and truth value.
 As Humpty Dumpty tells Alice: ‘When I use a word, it means just what I choose it to mean.’
-It’s what C S Lewis is referring to when he has Screwtape, the senior devil, advise his apprentice: ‘Jargon, not argument, is your best ally in keeping people from the truth.’
+It’s what C S Lewis is referring to when he has Screwtape, the senior devil, advise his apprentice: ‘Jargon, not argument, is your best ally in keeping [people] from the Church.’
 As when the Irish abortion referendum result was greeted with jubilation in the streets as a ‘triumph for reproductive rights’.
 That’s how it is when language has become meaningless.
 That’s how it is in a post-truth era.

 This source of the evil that seeps into us can destroy us more effectively than all the mythological devils of old.
 I am not thinking only of the tragic cases of young people being pushed into despair. (‘Instagram helped kill my daughter’, Molly Russell’s father said.)
 I am thinking more of the destruction of the person that results when fake values invade our souls and we are defenceless against them because they come disguised as forward-looking enlightenment: for everyone approves them, interest groups promote them, newspaper columnists applaud them, the experts recommend them and politicians gain street cred by voting for them.

-The devil mythology at least did humanity a service in those periods of history when it was an effective means of eliciting disgust.
+The devil mythology at least did humanity a service in those periods of history when it was an effective means of eliciting fear, disgust and revulsion.
 It doesn’t do that for us.
 Evil influence no longer presents itself to us in the form of a repulsive beast.
 If only it did!
 The threat of evil would at least be recognizable.
 But it doesn’t: it comes unnoticed; it comes in the creepiest manner; lethal, yet unrecognized, like a symptomless cancer; disguised, as if by some satanic intelligence.

 I don’t think we can ditch the devil: only we must bear in mind that the devil is immeasurably more sinister and more lethal than any mythology could ever imagine.
 The devil that past ages taught us to dread is a joke, compared with the reality.